 A brand is a promise that a business makes to its customers, all tied in with the concept of branding.
 Branding is how your business conveys this brand to others and the experience that others have interacting with your brand.
 Following myths about branding is doing yourself a disservice – below are some of the top branding myths that need to be dispelled for small business owners to get their brand up, running, and successful!

-- Designing your logo needs to be hard.
+#1.
+Designing your logo needs to be hard.
 While simply slinging together a logo or brand isn’t recommended by anyone, creating a logo also doesn’t need to be a mind-blowing process.
-With some research about colors, fonts, shapes, and a little help from a graphic designer or graphic design tool, anyone can create the logo that works for their brand.
+With some research about colors, fonts, shapes, and a little help from a graphic designer or free logo maker tool, anyone can create the logo that works for their brand.